 According to the latest estimates by the American Heart Association, almost 86 million Americans have one or more forms of cardiovascular disease (CVD).
 (Note when we first started this site just 9 years ago, that figure was 64 million).
 Heart disease accounts for 17.3 million deaths per year!

 Fortunately, there are ways to significantly lower your chances of developing heart disease and reverse the effects of a current heart condition you may or may not be aware of.
 Lower cholesterol, triglycerides, homocysteine and CRP levels are a step in the right direction.
 But that’s only the beginning.
 Your diet, your lifestyle, your exercise regimen (or lack thereof) all play a major role in determining whether or not you will eventually become a statistic as well.

 At HHG our mission is to educate you about taking care of your heart, as well as the rest of your body.
 With a few lifestyle changes along with a proper diet and regular exercise, you can maintain a healthy heart for life!

 Heart Health Blood Tests

 Find out the risk factors for developing heart conditions.
 These are all indicators of a potential developing condition and can easily be recognized with a standard blood test at your general doctor or cardiologist’s office.
 Don’t just have your cholesterol checked.
-That’s only one part of the big picture.
+That’s only one part of the heart health picture.

 - Risk Factors of Heart Disease